statiqdev/Website/input/framework/documents/index.md

 Title: Documents and Metadata
 Order: 2
 ---
 A document is a combination of content and metadata as it makes it’s way through the system.
-Document content is often read from files, though it can also come from a database, a web service, or any other source.
-Documents are immutable and must be cloned to change their content and add or change their metadata.

-# About Metadata

-Along with their content, every document also contains metadata.
-As with documents, metadata is immutable and you must clone a document to add additional metadata.
-Several [modules](xref:about-modules), such as `SetMetadata`, are designed to allow you to manipulate document metadata as part of your [pipeline](xref:pipelines-and-modules).

-# About Content

-The content of a document is what most [modules](xref:about-modules) manipulate and is what you'll presumably output to disk at the end of the [pipeline](xref:pipelines-and-modules).
-Documents are immutable and once a value is added to the metadata by one module, it can never be removed by a subsequent one (though it can be overwritten by a cloned document).
-Though the documentation often talks about documents being "transformed" or "manipulated" by modules, this isn't strictly accurate.
+Documents are immutable and once their content is changed or a value is added to their metadata, it can never be removed (though it can be overwritten by a cloned document).
+Though the documentation often talks about documents being "transformed" or "manipulated" by [modules](xref:pipelines-and-modules), this isn't strictly accurate.
 Instead modules return a new cloned copy of the document with different content and/or additional metadata, while maintaining all the metadata the original document had.

 For example, this visualizes a single document that contains some content as well as two metadata values: